betaflight/betaflight.com/docs/development/Git.md

 ## Squash your commits

-From the project folder you can use somethink like: https://www.scraggo.com/how-to-squash-commits.
+From the project folder you can use something like: https://www.scraggo.com/how-to-squash-commits.
 Note the number of commits in your PR.

 ```